20 Best Restaurants in Orange County (My Personal Favorites)

 From the quality and flavor of each homemade banchan to the fresh and marbled meat selection, no other place can simply compete.
 After years of eating AYCE (all you can eat) KBBQ in the OC, I’ve quickly realized that getting a deal at KBBQ always means sacrificing the quality of the food you’re eating and I would rather pay for pre-set packages of KBBQ at Mo Ran Gak than eat AYCE at this point.

 I recommend hitting this place up during off-peak hours like right after lunch between 2-6 PM to avoid the waiting list.
-Some of my favorite preset packages are ones with brisket, pork belly, and short-rib–you can’t go wrong with those three.
+Some of my favorite preset packages are ones with brisket, pork belly, and short rib–you can’t go wrong with those three.
 One hot tip is to substitute more brisket for no chicken.

 On days I can’t get Mo Ran Gak, I try to host KBBQ at home and make my own banchan (like gamja salad), bulgogi, japchae, dipping sauces, and Korean purple rice–BUT it doesn’t entirely compare to eating there and having them cook for you!